2024 Web Engines Hackfest

 Notes

 • Usual timetables.
 Lunch time: 13:00 - 15:30.
 Dinner time: 20:30 - 22:30.
 Note that you won't be able to find a restaurant open for lunch at 12:00 or for dinner at 18:00, neither at 19:00; thus you might want to start your day a bit "later" than usual.
-Main reason behind this is that A Coruña is in the same timezone than central Europe, and sunrise and sunset times are somehow shifted with regard to common standards in other parts of the world.
+Main reason behind this is that A Coruña is in the same timezone as central Europe, and sunrise and sunset times are somehow shifted with regard to common standards in other parts of the world.

 • Language.
 The official languages in A Coruña are Galician and Spanish.
 Not everybody is able to understand or speak English (in the bus, taxi, hotel, etc).
 The Web Engines Hackfest is run in English.